cym13/various-tutorials/object-system.rst

 That's better!
 Now we have a nice layer of abstraction and can change how a cat is represented without breaking everything.
 But we need a function to change or get the value of each attribute of our cat...
-Maybe the lists aren't the way to go.
+Maybe lists aren't the way to go.

 Dictionaries
 ============